 What do surfer girls wear?

-Most girls that surf will opt for either a bikini top and bottoms with a rash vest or t-shirt or a quality wetsuit for colder water temperatures.
+Most girls who surf will opt for a bikini top and bottoms with a rash vest or t-shirt or a quality wetsuit for colder water temperatures.

 What are the suits that surfers wear?

 The black neoprene suits you see surfers wearing are called wetsuits.